ab2pentest/ab2.github.io/_posts/2021-12-14-no-wsl-after-2day.md

 systemctl enable ssh
 ```

-## Steps of setting our Windows Terminal:
+# Setting our Windows Terminal

 Now after that everything is set in our Kali virtual machine ...
 Let's go to the Windows Terminal and create a new profile

 ![2021-12-14_20-25-07](https://user-images.githubusercontent.com/84577967/174202383-e622ecdb-825d-4473-8d99-809eda9a2021.png)

 Now follow the steps shown in the screenshot below

 ![2021-12-14_20-26-49](https://user-images.githubusercontent.com/84577967/174202395-4d0a6555-ceaf-4c2e-afdc-795969f9095b.png)

 The command line:
 ```